 Eli is a lead on Cloudera’s Platform team, an active contributor to Apache Hadoop and member of its project management committee (PMC) at the Apache Software Foundation.
 Prior to Cloudera he worked on the ESX Hypervisor at VMware.
 Eli holds Bachelor’s and Master’s degrees in Computer Science from New York University and the University of Wisconsin-Madison, respectively.

-Mike Conover builds machine learning technologies that leverage the behavior and relationships of hundreds of millions of people.
-A staff data scientist at LinkedIn, Mike has a Ph.D. in complex systems analysis with a focus on information propagation in large-scale social networks.
-His work has appeared in the New York Times, the Wall Street Journal, Science, MIT Technology Review and on National Public Radio.
+Mike Conover builds machine-learning technologies that leverage the behavior and relationships of hundreds of millions of people.
+A staff data scientist at LinkedIn, Mike has a PhD in complex systems analysis with a focus on information propagation in large-scale social networks.
+His work has appeared in the New York Times, the Wall Street Journal, Science, and the MIT Technology Review as well as on National Public Radio.

 Drew Conway is an expert in the application of computational methods to social and behavioral problems at large-scale.
 Drew has been writing and speaking about the role of data — and the discipline of data science — in industry, government, and academia for several years.
 Drew has advised and consulted companies across many industries; ranging from fledgling start-ups to Fortune 100 companies, as well as academic institutions and federal agencies.
 Drew is a co-founder of DataKind (non-profit connecting social organizations with data scientist), the author of Machine Learning for Hackers (O’Reilly Media, 2012), a co-chair of the DataGotham conference, and is currently serving as the Scientist-in-Residence at IA Ventures.
 Drew is also completing his doctoral work in the Department of Politics at New York University....
 Read More.